NAMM 2026: New Gear For DJs, The Full Roundup

 Hedd Type 20 A-Core Studio Monitor Speaker

 Good lord, look at this beast.
-It’s like the Hummer of the monitor world.
-Imagine a DJ setup at home with two of these in your studio.
+It’s like the Hummer of the monitor world – imagine a DJ set-up at home with two of these in your studio.
 The Type 20 A-Core is a three-way monitor using analogue processing rather than DSP, with the same components as their MK2 and Tower Main systems.
-It’s aimed at professional studios and high-end home setups where you want the Hedd sound without software control or digital latency.
+It’s aimed at professional studios and high-end home set-ups where you want the Hedd sound without software control or digital latency.

 Roland Go:Mixer Studio

 Roland’s Go:Mixer Studio is a compact mixer/interface with 12 input channels supporting 24-bit/192kHz recording, aimed at iOS video creators and musicians who need multiple inputs in a compact device.
 It has two XLR mic inputs with phantom power, built-in EQ/compressor/reverb, and works with a companion iOS app for multitrack video recording.
-If you run a DJ podcast or livestream, especially if you dos it on location, this could be a little toolbox to help you record or broadcast your sets professionally.
+If you run a DJ podcast or livestream, especially if you do it on location, this could be a little toolbox to help you record or broadcast your sets professionally.

 Click here for your free DJ Gear and software guide